gnes-ai/hub/README.md

 I also add a simple unit test [`test_transformer.py`](tutorial/test_transformer.py), which simulates a round-trip through frontend, preprocessor and encoder services, making sure the communication is correct.
 In practice, you probably don't want to include this unit test especially if your `docker build` is conducted in a CICD pipeline, as the CI runner may not have enough memory to load the model.

-#### Building `PyTorch-Transformers` image
+#### 🏁 Building `PyTorch-Transformers` image

-We now build a self-contained Docker image that can be used as a GNES encoder microservice.
+Finally, we build a self-contained Docker image that can be used as a GNES encoder microservice.

 ```bash
 cd tutorial